Immigration policy of South Korea: Prohibition on political activities

+Article 17, Clause 2 of the Immigration Act prohibits foreigners living in South Korea from political activity, and Article 46, Clause 8 lists deportation as a possible consequence.
+The law is being challenged as unconstitutional.

 Results

 Statistics

 The number of Koreans living abroad exceeds the number of migrants within Korea, with more than 2 million Koreans residing elsewhere, many in advanced countries including the United States, Canada, Australia, and Japan.
 Despite recent demographic shifts, there is not a systematic effort to woo back Korean nationals abroad.
 Most of all, what South Korea needs is workers who are willing to work in so-called 3-D (difficult, dangerous, and demanding) jobs, which many Koreans are unwilling to do.
 However, the country's immigration laws afford the Korean diaspora opportunities to return and work.

 Korea's Employment Issue Solved

 One of the Asian Tiger economic success stories, South Korea transformed from a struggling, developing nation to a prosperous, industrialized country as a result of its export-oriented strategy resulting from opening its borders.
 Gross national product (GNP) increased from US$142 per capita in 1967 to US$27,200 in 2015.
 Due to its falling unemployment rate, South Korea by the early 1990s realized it needed temporary labor to fill unskilled jobs that natives were becoming less and less willing to do.
 In fact, without foreign labor, coming chiefly from China and Southeast Asian countries, it would have been nearly impossible to keep the economy growing.